EthanPugh/CTScanViewer/README.md

-# CTScanViewer
+# volume-visualiser

-Basic implementation of a 3D image interpreter that displays (and manipulates) the image in realtime via a GUI.
+Basic implementation of a 3D volume interpreter that displays (and manipulates) cross-sections of the volume in realtime via a GUI.